 The HAMS Network

 The Harm Reduction Model

 The HAMS Network brings harm reduction theory to problem drinkers

-Alcoholics Anonymous and the 12 step method have entered and stubbornly refuse to leave the public consciousness.
+Alcoholics Anonymous, a global community of men and women who’ve had an alcohol problem, and the 12 step method have entered and stubbornly refuse to leave the public consciousness.

 Promoting the alcohol abstinence model, they have traversed the world establishing their alcohol treatment program as the only way to deal with alcohol dependency and all other addictive behaviors.

 Now we have a situation in which everyone and his granny professes to know what's best for the alcoholic, a life without alcohol.

 This is despite what the statistics reveal; that alcohol abstinence is for many alcoholics a pipe dream.
 Traditional treatments using the 12 step model have a woeful success rate.

 Only 5% of alcoholics attending AA meetings are still sober after three years and yet we continue with the alcohol abstinence method.

 FREE Expert Advice - Confidentially guaranteed